- What Is Cryptocurrency?

 - Steven sends his Bitcoin address (what’s known as a “hashed public key”) to Alex.
 This Bitcoin address is linked to whatever exchange or cryptocurrency wallet Steven set up.
 It looks something like this: 3D94LKmtQuVG8JFB3F7cB7gwj614yG4CPg.

-- Alex enters the address in his cryptocurrency exchange or wallet along with the Bitcoin (BTC) amount — about 0.0005 BTC, which is equivalent to just over $5, and presses send.
+- Alex enters the address in his cryptocurrency exchange or wallet along with the Bitcoin (BTC) amount — about 0.0005 BTC, which is equivalent to just under $25, and presses send.

 From the moment Alex submits his transaction to the blockchain, every node in the Bitcoin network receives the transaction request.
 Every node makes sure that: